-If you’ve inherited a property and you’re planning to sell it, make sure you read this blog post for 3 tips about how to price your inherited home in New Jersey, Brooklyn, Queens, Long Island for sale…
+If you’ve inherited a property and you’re planning to sell it, make sure you read this blog post for 3 tips about how to price your inherited home in North Carolina & New Jersey for sale…

 Did you inherit a property that you’re now thinking about selling?
 While an inherited property can be a wonderful gift from a loved one who has passed on, it can also (quite frankly) be a costly burden.
 So selling it makes sense and allows you to use the gifted equity for some other purpose.
 But selling an inherited property may not come easy to you, especially if you haven’t sold a property in a while.
-So here’s how to price your inherited home in New Jersey, Brooklyn, Queens, Long Island for sale…
+So here’s how to price your inherited home in North Carolina & New Jersey for sale…

 Tip #1: Price Quick To Sell